JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Setters

 Writeable Objective-C properties overriding read-only properties of the superclass are represented as `setFoo()` method for the property `foo`.
-Same goes for a protocol's read-only properties that are implemented as mutable.
+The same goes for a protocol's read-only properties that are implemented as mutable.

 ### Top-level functions and properties